Massachusetts License Suspension: Can I Keep My License if I Have Been Charged with a DUI/OUI?

 What Are the Penalties for a DUI/OUI in Massachusetts?

-• First offense OUI: License suspension up to one year
+• First offense: Suspension of up to one year

-• 24D disposition explained: License suspension for 45 to 90 days
+• 24D disposition (alternative for first offense): Suspension of 45 to 90 days

-• Second offense OUI: License suspension up to two years
+• Second offense: Suspension of up to two years

-• Cahill Disposition: Allows the offense to be treated as the first offense with certain restrictions
+• Cahill disposition: In some cases, allows a second offense to be treated like a first, with certain restrictions

-• Third offense OUI: License suspension up to eight years
+• Third offense: Suspension of up to eight years

-• Fourth offense OUI: License suspension up to ten years
+• Fourth offense: Suspension of up to ten years

-• Fifth offense OUI: Lifetime suspended license without the possibility of a hardship exemption
+• Fifth offense: Lifetime revocation with no possibility of a hardship license

 What Can I Do to Restore My License?

 The steps to regain a driver’s license will vary by offense.
-Understanding Massachusetts laws will help to navigate the system and allow drivers back on the road faster:
+Understanding state laws will help to navigate the system and allow drivers back on the road faster.

-• Gaining your right to drive after a second OUI offense requires a few more obstacles.
+Gaining your right to drive after a second OUI offense requires a few more obstacles.
 With the installment of an Interlock Ignition Device, a license may be reinstated after penalties have been made.
-The Interlock Ignition Device must be used for two years.
+The device must be used for two years.

-• There are no legal remedies for a fifth offense conviction of a felony DUI.
-In Massachusetts, a driver’s license will be permanently suspended without the chance of a hardship clause.
+There are no remedies available for a fifth conviction.
+The license is permanently revoked without the possibility of a hardship exception.

 Are Breathalyzers Faulty and How Can That Impact My Case?